Mountain bike tours

 Author's recommendation

-Take a guided tour of Kaspar Stockalper's historic castle in Brig and relax in the Stockalper Garden.
+Be sure to take a guided tour of the historic Kaspar Stockalper castle in Brig and relax in the Stockalper garden.

 Technical information